CLINICAL RESEARCH TEAM

 Organ Procurement Coordinator

-Jesse is working day and night-24/7, constantly reviewing potential donor charts looking for optimal organs for our patients.
-Along with his colleagues, they also coordinate transportation of the organs in the shortest possible time to our center, so they can be succesfully transplanted with the optimal outcome.
+Jesse often worked 24/7 reviewing potential donor charts looking for optimal organs for our patients.
+He also coordinated transportation of the organs in the shortest possible time to our center, so they can be successfully transplanted with the optimal outcome.